 Continuing the Movement

 Sometimes, the most powerful way to spread a message is through personal connections.
-Talk to friends, family, coworkers and neighbors about the importance of clean waters and the simple steps they can take to prevent littering.
+Talk about the importance of clean water with friends, family, coworkers, and neighbors, and share the simple steps they can take to prevent littering.
 Share stories and facts that highlight the positive changes that collective action can achieve.
 By fostering a culture of environmental consciousness, we cultivate a generation that cherishes and protects our waters.

 Social media also plays a powerful role in spreading the message.
 Share posts from accounts like Nobody Trashes Tennessee and encourage others to do the same.
 Creating a ripple effect of awareness can help turn the tide for Tennessee’s waters and ensure a sustainable future.